Singular Soliton Operators and Indefinite Metrics

-and avoiding the singular points at the complex domain.
-Our requirements imply that the product $ \Psi_1(x)\overline{\Psi_2}(\bar x)$ is meromorphic and has residues near the singularities equal to zero.
-So our inner product is well-defined (but became indefinite).
+(there appears the $\bar x$ instead of $x$ in the second factor of the integrand compared with the previous two expressions) and avoiding singular points through the complex domain.
+Our requirements imply the following: The product $ \Psi_1(x)\overline{\Psi_2}(\bar x)$ is $x$-meromorphic.
+Its residues near the singularities are equal to zero.
+So our inner product is well-defined (but indefinite)\footnote{In our recent papers \cite{GrinNov_UMN_2013}, \cite{GrinNov_arxiv_2013} we have shown that this scalar product is well-defined on the eigenfunctions of formally symmetric real finite-gap operators of arbitrary order and on the eigenfunctions of the non-stationary Schr\"odinger operators with one spatial variable.}.